taiga-family/ng-morph/README.md

 ## What is it?

-It is a large set of tools that speeds up your work with Angular schematics.
+It is a large set of tools for both global code base updates in your project and speeding up your work on Angular schematics.
 It has [ts-morph](https://ts-morph.com/) under the hood and allows you to manipulate with safe TypeScript AST.

 ## Why is it better than default schematics?

+🦅 You can quickly write migrations for your own project and run it as a simple script

 🛠 There are many tools made for working with Angular.
 You can easily find and manipulate TS and Ng entities.